 It is possible to obtain satisfactory board and lodging for the full college year for a total of \$400.
-Those with limited means will be able to save 1 or 2 a week from this amount by living in the cheaper rooms and buying less expensive meals.

-The necessary college expenses for the two years, exclusive of clothes and travel, may average \$500 a year.
-The additional amount spent for clothes and incidentals will vary with the tastes and means of the student.
+The necessary college expenses, exclusive of clothes and travel, may average \$500 a year for those who do not have to pay tuition.
+The additional amount spent for incidentals varies with the tastes and means of the student.